 - Half Day to Full Day Time to Spend

 A "fjord" is a Nordic term meaning a narrow waterway surrounded by sharp cliffs.
-So while Juneau's Mendenhall Glacier steals most of the tourist traffic, the Tracy Arm Fjord is the bigger, better and more dramatic natural gem.
+So while Juneau's Mendenhall Glacier steals most of the tourist traffic, the 27-mile-long Tracy Arm Fjord is the bigger, better and more dramatic natural gem.
 The inlet is very narrow – at times, no more than half a mile wide – with cliffs that rise more than 3,000 feet on either side and waterfalls that cascade down the steep rock walls.
 During the summer, you can spot eagles, seals, bears and whales here.